Eng-Mushtaq/Asir-Honey-Project/docs/README.md

 ## 📱 About The Project

-Asir Honey Marketplace is a comprehensive Flutter e-commerce application that connects local beekeepers in the Asir region directly with consumers.
+Asir Honey App is a  Flutter e-commerce application that connects local beekeepers in the Asir region directly with consumers.
 The app provides an intuitive platform for buying and selling authentic Asir honey, featuring bilingual support (English/Arabic) with full RTL layout.

 ### ✨ Key Features